 The VOLUME control on your GM24k only adjusts the sound level of target sounds and confirmation beeps.
-It is used in conjunction with the THRESHOLD to give you the most control over the dynamic range of you detector.
+It is used in conjunction with the THRESHOLD to give you the most control over the dynamic range of your detector.
 This control is adjusted by tapping the SPEAKER icon and then using the UP and DOWN buttons to adjust it louder or quieter.
 Note that holding the SPEAKER button adjusts the threshold, which will display the letters "th" on screen.
-Adjust the THRESHOLD so you can hear a faint hum - this will allow for best performance on small targets.
+Adjust the THRESHOLD so you can hear a faint hum.
+This allows for best performance on small targets.

 For example, with a low THRESHOLD and a high VOLUME, there is a large range of signals you might hear.
-Some will be just above the threshold, others will bang out loud and clear.
-You can adjust the VOLUME and THRESHOLD to your own preference, but in general the best range of target sounds will be available with a high volume and low threshold.
-At volume levels 9 and 10, you will see b1 and b2 on the display as these two levels enable consecutive audio boosts for low signals.
+Some will be just above the threshold; others will bang out loud and clear.
+You can adjust VOLUME and THRESH-OLD to your preference, but in general the best range of target sounds will be available with a high volume and low threshold.
+At volume levels 9 and 10, you will see "b1" and "b2" on the display as these two levels enable consecutive audio boosts for low signals.